CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 - blog.solgard.solutions survives after 10.3K requests made in 2 minutes and hasn't been "hugged to death" by reddit

 note: Some of my services is exposed to the internet and is publicly available.
 I achieve this using cloudflare tunnels.
 This require no port openings and is just a simple configuration, mapping the services to the given DNS.

 ---

+## Conclusion
+- Old hardware is still usable 👴
+- Good way to learn Kubernetes and to decrease your E-Waste 🌿

+---